Vodafone abandons Greek talks with Wind Hellas

 Vodafone, which will give a trading update on Thursday, said in August that it was exploring a potential cooperation with Wind in a move that would have reduced the overall market from three players to two.

-Both businesses were struggling against cell phone market leader Cosmote, a unit of former state monopoly OTE (OTEr.AT), and analysts and investors had watched the situation closely to gauge the mood of regulators in the face of such tough trading.
+Both businesses were struggling against cell phone market leader Cosmote, a unit of former state monopoly OTE, and analysts and investors had watched the situation closely to gauge the mood of regulators in the face of such tough trading.

-Vodafone announced a writedown on the business in November for 450 million pounds ($711 million), following an earlier writedown of 800 million pounds.
+Vodafone announced a writedown on the business in November for 450 million pounds (451 million pounds) , following an earlier writedown of 800 million pounds.
 Market leader OTE said in November that it would support the planned merger, and that it expected the regulator to agree.

 Vodafone made the short announcement on Monday without giving a reason for the decision, although the two groups had decided that they would struggle to get the deal past European regulators, a source familiar with the situation said.